XiaoLing941212/Summer-Leet-Code/README.md

 ### Goal
 At least 3 questions per day on weekdays.
 (Above Mediums)

 Saturday is basketball day.
-Lazy allowed.
 (Maybe some Easys with at least one Medium)

 Sunday is sleeping day.
-Lazy allowed.
 (Maybe some Easys with at least one Medium)

 ### July